Friday Night Football: Preseason Preview

 The top classification has run through Cleveland high school in recent years.
-The Storm come into the season as two-time defending champions (3 including the shortened COVID season), however there is a new coach at the helm.
+The Storm comes into the season as two-time defending champions (3 including the shortened COVID season), however, there is a new coach at the helm.
 Longtime Cleveland coach Heath Ridenour left the program in the off-season to join the coaching staff at UNM, and Storm assistant Robert Garza was promoted to head coach.

 “The one thing about our program is there’s been a lot of consistency and we’re going to continue to do the things that we’ve done in the past,” Garza said.
 Few coaches changing here and there, but the system is what it is.”

-District 1 rival and 2021 state runner up Rio Rancho also enters the season with a new head coach.
-The new lead man for the Rams, Nate Pino, joined Van in studio alongside quarterback Noah Nelson to discuss how Rio Rancho can reclaim the blue trophy.
+District 1 rival and 2021 state runner-up Rio Rancho also enters the season with a new head coach.
+The new lead man for the Rams, Nate Pino, joined Van in the studio alongside quarterback Noah Nelson to discuss how Rio Rancho can reclaim the blue trophy.

 Fellow district 1 team Cibola is a third team in the district that has a new head coach.
 Chris Howe took the reigns for the Cougars following a stint at Eldorado as defensive coordinator.
 Howe and senior Branden Castillo spoke to Jared about why Cibola should not be overlooked in 2022.